 Did you know?
 The kinds of whales typically migrating to this area during this time are the North Pacific humpback whales.
 They travel from the bitter cold waters of Alaska of which is the time for feeding, onto the warmer waters in the Hawaiian islands as well as to the Southern areas near Mexico.
 They migrate for the reasons to breed, give birth, and raise their young calves.

 Today, our plan is driving the infamous Road To Hana!
 Recently, we’ve heard stories about this drive taking 7 hours for the day!
-(Possibly referring to there and back) as there are several stops and points of interest to see.
-These awesome stopping points include waterfalls and overlooks.
+And this all depends on you.
+There are many viewpoints and several stops along the way.
+Each of these stops are full of nature, waterfalls and overlooks.

-We set out early this morning because we wanted to avoid possible heavy traffic.
+It is a great idea to set out early in the morning because you may encounter possible heavy traffic.
 The Hana Highway 36 had a little bit of heavy traffic for a few miles, but then traffic was great the remainder of the day.

 We made a restroom stop at Kaumahina State Wayside because it was a great time to take a break.
 Then we continue on with our 52 mile Hana journey along the coast encountering all the 600 curves, twists and turns, 54 bridges, and numerous waterfalls.